Curious how your second time pregnancy differs from the first? Learn what to expect and how this pregnancy can be different this time around.

 1. Your pregnancy can progress faster

 “Your body will remember,” my doctor told me.
-Apparently, our bodies have memories, so much so that what may have taken a while during a first pregnancy will progress faster in subsequent ones.
+Apparently, our bodies have memories, so much so that what may have taken a long time during a first pregnancy can progress faster in later ones.
 Early pregnancy symptoms seem to show much earlier than we remembered.

 While you may have barely had a bump at six months, now you’re already showing within the first trimester.
-Perhaps the bloating didn’t start until the third trimester during your first pregnancy, but now seems to come with a vengeance this time around.
+The bloating didn’t start until the third trimester during your first pregnancy, but now it’s coming with a vengeance this time around.

-From weight gain to belly size to fatigue, your body “remembers” being pregnant, and won’t take its good old time preparing for the second baby as it may have done with your first.
+From weight gain to belly size to fatigue, your body “remembers” being pregnant.
+It won’t take its good old time preparing for the second baby as it may have done with your first.

 2. Your labor and delivery can be quicker

 Just as your body remembers how to make a baby in your womb, so too will it remember how to deliver it—and quickly at that.
-That’s why many doctors will give different timelines of when to come into the hospital.
+That’s why many doctors will give different timelines of when to come into the hospital, depending on whether this is your first delivery or not.

 For instance, a doctor may recommend that a first-time mom leave for the hospital if her contractions are five minutes apart.
 Meanwhile, she may recommend a wider window for a second time pregnancy—perhaps when the contractions are six to eight minutes apart.